Dīgha Nikāya

 wherein are beings wholly passing past the Realm of Space,

-thinking "Unending is Consciousness,'
+thinking "Unending is re-knowing-knowing-knowledge,'

-experience the Realm of Consciousness;
+experience the Realm of re-knowing-knowing-knowledge;

 understanding such, Ānanda,

-understanding it's coming to be;
+understanding its coming to be;

-understanding it's passing away;
+understanding its passing away;

-understanding it's gratifications;
+understanding its gratifications;

-understanding it's dangers,
+understanding its dangers,

 would it be bright of one